 C of A Annual Report Requirement (Condition N) Report Reference and Summary 52.
 The City shall submit an annual report on the operation of the Site for the previous calendar year to the District Manager by March 31 st of each year.
 This report will include the information required as follows: (a) the information required by Condition 63(8) of the Certificate dealing with the Composting Site; • Table 1 (Section 2.1) provides details on the organic materials received, processed and transferred from the site.
-The compost facility received 31,231 tonnes of organics (30% of the materials received in 2018).
-Of the materials received, mixed organic materials constituted 30,825 tonnes (98.7%), brush constituted 76 tonnes (0.2%) and amendment/mulch made up the remaining 331 tonnes (1%).
-During 2018, the site accepted organic material mainly from the City of Guelph (56%) and the Region of Waterloo (42%).
-Amendment material was 63(8) By March 31 st following the end of each operating year, the Owner shall prepare and submit to the District Manager, an Annual Report summarizing the operation of the Composting Site covering the previous calendar year.
-This Annual Report shall include, as a minimum, the following information: received from the City of Guelph or in the form of wood chips from Speedside Construction Ltd., Essential Waste Services, the City of Guelph Parks and Recreation Department and the Region of Waterloo.
-A total of 6,874 tonnes of finished compost was removed from the facility in 2018 (75% of the outgoing organics).
-All the finished compost was shipped to a farmer in Atwood, Ontario, northwest of Guelph.
-A total of 915 tonnes of screening, residual compost and organic rejected material from the composting process were shipped to the Transfer Station and then to All Treat Farms, the Waste Management Twin 63(8)(a) A monthly mass balance of the Organic Waste received, processed and transferred from this composting site, including waste type, quantity, sources and/or disposal destinations; Creeks Landfill in Sarnia, Ontario or to various other locations.
+The compost facility received 30,898 tonnes of material.
+Of the materials received, source separated organic materials constituted 30,460 tonnes, brush constituted 279 tonnes and amendment/mulch made up the remaining 158 tonnes.
+During 2019, the site accepted source separated organic material from the City of Guelph and the Region of Waterloo.
+Amendment material was received from the City of Guelph in the form of wood chips from the City of Guelph Parks and Recreation Department and the Region of 63(8) By March 31st following the end of each operating year, the Owner shall prepare and submit to the District Manager, an Annual Report summarizing the operation of the Composting Site covering the previous calendar year.
+This Annual Report shall include, as a minimum, the following information: Waterloo.
+A total of 6,860 tonnes of finished compost was removed from the facility in 2019).
+The finished compost was shipped to locations in Guelph, Huron County, Simcoe, Eramosa, Clinton and Blyth.
+A total of 991 tonnes of screening, residual compost and organic rejected material were shipped to the Transfer Station and then to the Waste Management Twin Creeks Landfill in Sarnia, Ontario.
+816 tonnes of overs (oversized particles that have been through the composting process and provide structure and porosity to the 63(8)(a) A monthly mass balance of the Organic Waste received, processed and transferred from this composting site, including waste type, quantity, sources and/or disposal destinations; composting mix) was generated.
 63(8)(b) An annual summary mass balance of the organic waste, the wood waste, the waste wood and the amendment material, received, processed and transferred from this composting site, including waste type, quantity, sources, and/or disposal destination; Table 1 (Section 2.1) provides details on the organic materials received, processed and transferred from the site including amendment material.
-In addition to the 31,231 tonnes of organics, 76 tonnes of brush and 331 tonnes of amendment material/mulch in the form of wood chips from various sources were also accepted at the site.
-The total tonnage of wood waste ("clean wood") and amendment/mulch material received at the site in 2018 was about 203 tonnes and 331 tonnes, respectively.
-63(8)(c) An annual summary of any deficiencies, items of non-compliance or process aberrations that occurred at this composting site and any remedial/mitigative action taken to correct them; As reported in Section 2.5, there were no deficiencies, items of non- compliance, or process aberrations in 2018.
-63(8)(d) a descriptive summary of any spills, incidents or other emergency situations which have occurred at this composting site, any remedial measures taken and the measures taken to prevent future occurrences; As reported in Section 2.2, no spills occurred in 2018 at the composting site.
+63(8)(c) An annual summary of any deficiencies, items of non-compliance or process aberrations that occurred at this composting site and any remedial/mitigative action taken to correct them; As reported in Section 2.5, there were no deficiencies, items of non-compliance, or process aberrations in 2019.
+63(8)(d) a descriptive summary of any spills, incidents or other emergency situations which have occurred at this composting site, any remedial measures taken and the measures taken to prevent future occurrences; As reported in Section 2.2, no reportable spills occurred in 2019 at the composting site.